majodev/majodev.github.io/src/notes/hello world/index.md

     initial commit
 ```

 This site is not backed by any traditional blogging CMS (e.g. [Wordpress](http://wpde.org/), [Ghost](https://ghost.org/) or [Medium](https://medium.com/)).
 Instead I developed it from scratch and used the nifty little static site generator [metalsmith](http://metalsmith.io).
-This "build" version is therefore only a bundle containing minified HTML/CSS/JS, which I can deploy anywhere: No serverside logic or databases required, thus avoiding the most common security threats.
+This current "build" is therefore only a **bundle** containing minified HTML, CSS and JS, which I can deploy anywhere: No serverside logic or databases required, thus avoiding the most common security threats.
 Fundamentally, my development environment provides a poor man's barebones CMS.
 Most essential features:
 * Templates in [Handlebars](http://handlebarsjs.com/),
 * Writing in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and
 * A flat file hierarchy with [YAML](http://www.yaml.org/) frontmatter.